pranav-ap/blog/content/posts/cnn.md

 **Stride** The number of pixels a filter moves across in a single step is called the **stride**.
 When the stride is $1$ then we move the filters one pixel at a time.
 When the stride is $2$ then the filters jump $2$ pixels at a time as we slide them around.
 This will produce smaller output volumes spatially.

-**Padding** Convolution reduces the height and width of the input matrix.
+**Padding** Convolution reduces the height and width of the input matrix washing away the information from pixels at the image border.
 If we want to use a very deep ConvNet we will need to retain the original height and width.

 The most common way to deal with this is to border the image or input feature map with one or more layers of $0$’s so that we can perfectly overlay a kernel on all the pixel values in the original image.
 It provides a way for us to control the spatial size of the output volumes.
 This is called **padding**.